 Dr. Panatpong (Obb) Hutacharoen (8.5.17)

 Dr. Aikaterini (Katerina) Diamanti

 The Institute for Molecular Science and Engineering (IMSE) has launched and we are proud to be a part of it.
 More on IMSE here.

 The new MRes in Molecular Science and Engineering is now open and accepting applications.
 See here for details.

 Nina Ramrattan's recent paper " A Corresponding-States framework for the description of the Mie family of intermolecular potentials" has won her the 2015 Molecular Physics Early Career Researcher Prize (15.06.16)

 Dr. Carmelo Herdes has been recently appointed lecturer at the Chemical Engineering Department at Bath University.
 Congratulations!
 (15.10.15)

 An article in the February 2015 issue of the CEP magazine praises the work of the MSE team members in " Advancing the field of Molecular Simulation " (01.02.15)

 Coarse graining for Oil & Gas fluids?
 Yes we can!
-Here is a link for the most recent paper " Coarse grained force field for the molecular simulation of natural gases and condensates" on the use of the SAFT force field for the petroleum industry in collaboration with BP.
+Here is a link for the most recent paper " Coarse grained force field for the molecular simulation of natural gases and condensates" on the use of the SAFT force field for the petroleum industry.
 (20.07.15)